RibbitsM/Obsidian/Undergrad Notes/Year 4 Semester 2/CPSC 368/NoSQL.md

 **Key Value Store**

 - Pretty much identical to a hash table
+- Think of it like a Python dictionary with key and value pairs
 - Faster query speed than relational, but can only access key values
+- Good for simple data, and can store a number of data types
+- Not very good for more complex data

 **Graph Database**

 - Similar to our ER diagrams, graphs are made up of nodes and edges
 - Good for understanding relationships, and many efficient algorithms exist to search them
-- Easy to add too, but only models specific things
+- Easy to add to, but only models specific things
 - Excellent for transactional and social data
 - Both relational and NoSQL databases have advantages, so there have been some efforts to produce hybrids